HashirAKB/blocktxnsdemo/README.md

 # Blockchain Transaction Demo

 Welcome to the **Blockchain Transaction Demo**!
-This project is an interactive React component that demonstrates how transactions work on the blockchain for two popular blockchain networks: **Solana** and **Ethereum**.
+This project is an interactive React app that demonstrates how transactions work on the blockchain for two popular blockchain networks: **Solana** and **Ethereum**.

 ## Introduction